Antvirf/antvirf.github.io/content/posts/garmin-watchface-tutorial.md

 ## Compiling the project

+Note that you must have a developer key defined to do this.
+You can generate one with the extension by running **"Monkey C: Generate Developer Key"**.

 1. Open command palette with ```ctrl + shift + p``` (```cmd + shift + p``` on mac)
-1. Type "Monkey C: Export project"
+1. Type **"Monkey C: Export project"**
 1. Choose the export location to save the file to

 Once finished, you will have a ```projectname.iq``` file, ready for upload to the Garmin store.
 If you would like to transfer the file to your watch directly instead, use the ```projectname.prg``` file.